 Here are some tips and tricks for budgeting when it comes to food and flatting.
-For more information on food, including some recipes and videos, please see the Food section under the Wellbeing Tab as well.
+For more information on food, including some recipes and videos, please see our Food Recipes and Meal Plans.

 - If it suits you and your flatmates, cook shared meals.
 This is a good way to bond with your flatmates, means less work for you as you don’t have to cook every night, and minimises food waste.